RetroDECK/ES-DE/USERGUIDE-DEV.md

 If a game video is available, this will be played automatically when launching the viewer.
 The _left_ and _right_ buttons are used to navigate betweeen the game media files.
 By default the video will continue to play when browsing the images, but this can be changed with a setting as described earlier in this document.

+The media viewer can display the _video, box cover, box back cover, title screen, screenshot_ and _miximage_.

 The other settings for the media viewer are similar to what is available for the screensavers; the audio can be enabled or disabled, the video can be stretched to fill the entire screen and scanlines and blur can be rendered on top of it.
-For screenshots, scanlines can be rendered.
+For screenshots and title screens, scanlines can be rendered.
 All these options are configurable via the _UI Settings_ menu.

 Pressing any other button than _left_ or _right_ closes the media viewer.